 A surprising fact is that one of Apple’s founders was fired from the company at one point.
 In 1985, Apple’s board stripped Jobs of responsibility and gave him an office he considered unimportant.
 That is when Jobs left Apple and formed his startup company NeXT.

 However, Jobs returned in 1996 and became Apple’s CEO the very next year.
-This kind of a rise, fall, and return story is the one that Uber CEO Travis Kalanick is planning to do as well.
+This kind of a rise, fall, and return story is the one that Uber CEO Travis Kalanick was planning to do as well.
 Kalanick referred to this as “Steve Jobs-ing” it.

-Millennials and Generation X make the majority of the consumers and they are on the opposing sides.
+Millennials and Generation X make the majority of the consumers, and they are on the opposing sides.
 While Millennials prefer Apple, 65% of Generation X likes Samsung better.

-12. 34% of Apple users are male.
+18. 34% of Apple users are male.

-When it comes to gender differences, the figures are nearly reversed for the two companies.
+Regarding gender differences, the figures are nearly reversed for the two companies.
 Most of the Apple users are female.
-More specifically, 66% of them and are mostly Millennial and Gen Z.
+More specifically, 66% of them are mostly Millennials and Gen Z.

 Conversely, most of the Samsung users are male.
 Female users of Samsung make 38% of the total, while males make 62%.